R3sty/R3sty/README.md

 I love to build and I enjoy working on the frontend and UI.
 I am passionate about learning I always seek to improve my craft.

-Currently on a see-food diet!
-(When I see food, I eat🍕 🍔 🍛)

 ## Skills and Experience
 REACT / REACT NATIVE / JS / HTML / CSS